Grumstrup1/41934_G42/A3/README.md

 By creating a tool that can not only validate the claimed cost estimation but also create its own cost estimation based on quantities from the IFC models, more accurate cost estimations can be made, resulting in better decision-making and budgeting.

 **State where you found that problem.**
-The problem is found while working with cost estimation, where it is hard to either load in the file correctly and having to check everything through, making sure to use the right quantities or having to count, because things aren't named specifically enough to do it automatically.
+The issue appears when working with IFC files/models for cost estimation.
+It is often difficult to load the file correctly, extract the right quantities, or rely on correct and thorough use of classification systems.
+As a result, quantities must often be checked manually, and missing data makes the process unreliable.

 **Description of the tool**
+The tool consists of two Python scripts:

+- `main.py` – handles the menu, terminal interaction, and user choices
+- `utils.py` – contains all functions for reading the IFC, classifying elements, calculating areas, and estimating costs

-The tool is a standalone Python tool, which consists of two Python scripts, a utility, and a main.
-The code runs through an IFC-file to check and extract the relevant data.
-The tool requires that the applicable IFC file be available on the computer running the tool, knowing the file path.
+The tool requires access to the IFC file on the computer running it (the user must supply the file path).

-The main script gives the outputs
+The script processes the model and calculates areas in the following order:

-Price catalog change the prices
+1. `IfcQuantityArea`
+2. Height × width (for windows/doors)
+3. Geometric projection using IfcOpenShell
+4. Default fallback area (user-defined)

+Prices and default areas can be changed both before running the tool in the script and also directly in the terminal.

 **Instructions to run the tool.**
-To run the tool, you need to download IFCOpenShell and Python.
-Make sure you have both Python files, and now you can run the main script.
+To run the tool, you need to have installed IFCOpenShell and Python.
+Make sure both `main.py` and `utils.py` are downloaded and placed in the same folder.

+In `main.py` you can adjust two dictionaries before you start:

+- `prices`: price DKK per m² for each element type
+- `default_areas`: fallback areas for each element type  in m²

+It is a good idea to update these to match your project:

+- Update **prices** if you have specific unit prices from an adviser or supplier.
+- Update **default_areas** if you know typical areas for elements that may be missing geometry or quantity data in the IFC.

+Both can also be changed later in the terminal using the menu options.

-Everything will be in the terminal, the first thing it will ask is to enter the file path for the chosen IFC model If it loads, it will state IFC model loaded successfully, and an options menu will pop up.
+When starting to run the script, the first thing it will ask is to enter the file path for the chosen IFC model If it loads, it will state IFC model loaded successfully, and an options menu will pop up.
 If not, you get an error.

-The menu has the following options
+The menu has the following options:

 <img width="1244" height="342" alt="image" src="https://github.com/user-attachments/assets/f6b6770d-9f8f-45a5-802a-fc0951a918c6" />

 1) Show element count -  Counts each architectural element type.
 Internal/external walls are automatically separated based on IFC properties and naming.
+Walls marked as load-bearing in the IFC are ignored for this tool.

 2) Show element areas - extract, calculate, or approximate area.
 This takes longer because the tool tries several methods to determine the area:
    IfcQuantityArea